funkybob/stencil/docs/index.rst

 So I figured, why not see how small I can make a functional template language?

-Apparently, "under 400 lines of code" is the answer... (it's grown a little since then :)
+Apparently, "under 400 lines of code" is the answer...

+Since then AWS Lambda picked up support for Python3, and stencil has grown considerably - in features, more than code size.